frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 On Holy Saturday, the Church is silent.
 Christ has been taken down from the Cross.
 The Church is in mourning.
 There are no liturgical ceremonies today, anywhere.
 No Masses, no benedictions, because the Church is silent, because Christ is dead.

 In this way, the Church remembers and reminds us of the Crucifixion, of the Redemption.
-We go to the great spiritual mysteries through physical signs and symbols.
+"We go to the great spiritual mysteries through physical signs and symbols" (*cf*. *Catechism of the Catholic Church*, Point 1146).

 This emptiness of the Church, this silence of the Church, has its message for us.
 It transmits to us the mourning for the death of Christ.
 You could say that the Church is in mourning, the Apostles are mourning, Mary is also mourning.